Migrating from MediatR

 |---|---|---|

-| Core Focus | Simple mediator pattern | Messaging + Event Sourcing + DDD |
+| Core Focus | Simple mediator pattern | High-performance messaging framework with optional event sourcing and DDD capabilities |

 | Request/Response | IRequest<T> / IRequestHandler<T> | IDispatchAction<T> / IActionHandler<T, R> |